USPTO Adds Design Search Codes for Sound and Motion Trademarks

 For a long time, inter partes review felt like gravity.
 If you owned a patent and someone filed an IPR, it was less a question of whether you’d be dragged…

-Since October 2025, USPTO Director John Squires has personally taken control of IPR institution decisions — and the results are stark: every petition submitted under his watch has been denied.…
+USPTO Director Squires Imposes 0% Institution Rate Since October 2025, USPTO Director John Squires has personally taken control of IPR institution decisions — and the results are stark: every petition…

-The USPTO just kicked off a new pilot program: the Automated Pre-Examination Search, or ASRN.
-The idea is simple—before a human examiner ever looks at your application, an AI combs…
+AI Pre-Examination Search Test Program The USPTO just kicked off a new pilot program: the Automated Pre-Examination Search, or ASRN*.
+The idea is simple—before a human examiner ever looks at…

-The USPTO is considering rules that could fundamentally change how inter partes review (IPR) works.
-If finalized, these changes would make it harder for third parties to challenge patents at…
+Proposed USPTO IPR Rules Could Strengthen Patent Protection The USPTO is considering rules that could fundamentally change how inter partes review (IPR) works.
+If finalized, these changes would make it…

-The PTO had suspended expedited examinations of design applications back on April 17, 2025, but has issued a final rule to eliminate them altogether, as part of effort “to combat…
+The USPTO has suspended expedited design applications to combat fraud.
+The PTO had suspended expedited examinations of design applications back on April 17, 2025.
+Now it has decided to eliminate…

 The U.S. Patent and Trademark Office (USPTO) just rolled out a new “late-filing penalty” for continuation applications that come in six or nine years after the earliest priority date in…